Working From Home: What if You Never Saw Your Colleagues in Person Again? - Slashdot

 The only way I can see a

-Never seen = easy to lay off (Score:3)
+Never seen = easy to lay off (Score:4, Insightful)

 You might get a free trip to Mexico (Score:2)